 Reading Notes: There are a lot of short story books on this list, but they were all added with intentionality.
 El Alepha is great for learners since not only is Borges someone you should know as a Spanish learner, but the middle- and upper-class context of many of these stories will give you a very different vocabulary set than the more folkloric stories in other books.
 (You should also check out some of his other short story anthologies or poetry books if you really want to jump into some serious vocabulary building.)

 About: This collection of short stories was released following the death of its author, who had never found fame during her lifetime.
 The many stories illustrate many small slices of life throughout the US, Latin America, and the borderlands of those two worlds.
 It’s available in both English and Spanish for bilingual readers.

 Reading Notes: These short stories are a bit harder to read than other ones on this list, and if you buy the Spanish edition alone you won’t have the help of a bilingual book.
 (Although you can certainly buy both editions.)
 Berlin is the only non-Latina on this list, and the bok was originally written in English, but the translation is wonderful and I think readers will connect with her experiences inside the Spanish-speaking world.

 About: This energetic NY Times bestseller follows modern-day students and amateur detectives as they try to solve the disappearance of a post-Revolutionary writer.
 Full of interesting characters, slices of life, romance, betrayal, and just a touch of strangeness, it’s an entertaining read.

-Notes: Although the plot of this novel is relatively straight forward, it’s a long one.
+Reading Notes: Although the plot of this novel is relatively straightforward, it’s a long one.
 I would recommend it to someone who has already read other shorter novels and worked on their stamina for reading in Spanish but is a little intimidated by really large books.

 Advanced Spanish books for learners (C1)